nickbennings/Weather-Forecasting-Directions-Website/README.md

 ## Weather Forecasting & Directions Website

 This is a simple website that allows users to input a city name and retrieve the current weather information using the OpenWeatherMap API.
-Also users can enter a start and end location and get directions using the OpenRouteService API.
+Also users can enter a start and end location and get direction information using the OpenRouteService API.

 ### Features
 - Input field to enter a city name for weather data